mshr-h/vscode-verilog-hdl-support/README.md

     * Working in:
         - Windows: Yes
         - Ubuntu: Not Tested (Will be tested soon)
         - macOS: Not Tested
+- Modelsim integration
+    * Working in:
+        - Windows: Yes
+        - Linux: Not Tested
+        - macOS: Not Tested

 ### In the future